Walther Bothe: Heidelberg

-In 1932, Bothe succeeded Philipp Lenard as Director of the Physical and Radiological Institute at the University of Heidelberg.
+In 1932, Bothe succeeded Philipp Lenard as Director of the Physical and Radiological Institute at Heidelberg University.
 It was then that Rudolf Fleischmann became a teaching assistant to Bothe.
-When Adolf Hitler became Chancellor of Germany on 30 January 1933, the concept of Deutsche Physik (Aryan Physics) took on more favor as well as fervor; it was anti-Semitic and against theoretical physics, especially against modern physics, including quantum mechanics and both atomic and nuclear physics.
+When Adolf Hitler became Chancellor of Germany on 30 January 1933, the concept of Deutsche Physik (Aryan Physics) took on more favor as well as fervor; it was antisemitic and against theoretical physics, especially against modern physics, including quantum mechanics and both atomic and nuclear physics.
 As applied in the university environment, political factors took priority over the historically applied concept of scholarly ability, even though its two most prominent supporters were the Lenard and Johannes Stark.
 Supporters of Deutsche Physik launched vicious attacks against leading theoretical physicists.
 While Lenard was retired from Heidelberg, he still had significant influence there.

 In 1934, Lenard had managed to get Bothe relieved of his directorship of the Physical and Radiological Institute, whereupon Bothe was able to become the Director of the Institute for Physics of the Kaiser-Wilhelm-Institut für medizinische Forschung (KWImF – Kaiser Wilhelm Institute for Medical Research) in Heidelberg, replacing Karl W. Hauser, who had recently died.
 Ludolf von Krehl, Director of the KWImF, and Max Planck, President of the Kaiser-Wilhelm-Gesellschaft (KWG – Kaiser Wilhelm Society), had offered the directorship to Bothe to ward off the possibility of his emigration.
 Bothe held the directorship of the Institute for Physics at the KWImF until his death in 1957.
 While at the KWImF, Bothe held an honorary professorship at Heidelberg, which he held until 1946.
 Fleischmann went with Bothe and worked with him there until 1941.
 To his staff, Bothe recruited scientists including Wolfgang Gentner, Heinz Maier-Leibnitz—who had done his doctorate with the Nobel Laureate James Franck and was highly recommended by Robert Pohl and Georg Joos, and Arnold Flammersfeld.
 Also included on his staff were Peter Jensen and Erwin Fünfer.

 In 1938, Bothe and Gentner published on the energy dependence of the nuclear photo-effect.
 This was the first clear evidence that nuclear absorption spectra are accumulative and continuous, an effect known as the dipolar giant nuclear resonance.
 This was explained theoretically a decade later by physicists J. Hans D. Jensen, Helmut Steinwedel, Peter Jensen, Michael Goldhaber, and Edward Teller.

 Also in 1938, Maier-Leibnitz built a cloud chamber.
 Images from the cloud chamber were used by Bothe, Gentner, and Maier-Leibnitz to publish, in 1940, the Atlas of Typical Cloud Chamber Images, which became a standard reference for identifying scattered particles.